golemfactory/golemrpc/README.md

 ## Local Golem nodes setup

-First of all, in main Golem repository `golemfactory/golem` branch `glambda0.3` required for `GLambda` tasks to work is not yet merged into develop.
-One has to install Golem from source using `glambda0.3` branch.
+One has to install Golem from source using `b0.20` branch.
 See Golem instructions for [running from source](https://github.com/golemfactory/golem/wiki/Installation#running-from-the-source).

-Further steps assume that user has successfully installed Golem from source, and has `GOLEM_DIR` variable defined.
+Further steps assume that user has successfully installed Golem from source, and have `GOLEM_DIR` environment variable defined.

 Set up two Golem nodes: